Fmstrat/plex-ssl/README.md

 --------------

 The Ubuntu configuration guide assumes the following:
 - You are running Ubuntu in a Virtual Machine.
+Machine requirements are low.
+256MB Ram, 1 CPU and 8GB HD should be plenty.
 (A virtual machine is not required, but is recomended.)
 If you are new to virtual machines, <a href="https://help.ubuntu.com/community/KVM/Installation">KVM</a> is free, Open Source, and built into Ubuntu. <a href="https://www.virtualbox.org/" target="_blank">Virtual Box</a> is another free solution and <a href="https://my.vmware.com/web/vmware/free#desktop_end_user_computing/vmware_player/6_0" target="_blank">Vmware Player 6.0.3</a> is a free version of the commercial VMWare solution.
 All are good places to start.
 - That this is a fresh install of Ubuntu Server 14.04, with only the minimum packages installed.
 - No other services have been installed on Ubuntu, except openssh-server.
 (While this may be able to run with existing services, like Plex Media Server, it's recomended to run this secure NGINX proxy on its own, dedicated, virtual machine.)